-Where required under existing production sharing contracts, the Group will record the estimated costs of future abandonment and site restoration of oil and gas properties, which will be added to the carrying value of the oil and gas properties.
-The abandonment and site restoration costs initially recorded will be depleted using the unit-of-production method based on proven oil and gas reserves.
-Subsequent revisions to abandonment and site restoration costs are considered as a change in estimates and will be accounted for on a prospective basis.
+Where required under existing production sharing contracts, the Group records the estimated costs of future abandonment and site restoration of oil and gas properties, which are added to the carrying value of the oil and gas properties.
+The abandonment and site restoration costs initially recorded are depleted using the unit-of-production method based on proven oil and gas reserves.
+Subsequent revisions to abandonment and site restoration costs are considered as a change in estimates and are accounted for on a prospective basis.